mohammadh128/number-guessing-game-with-python/README.md

 ---------------------------------
 step 2:
-  using the choosen bounds we select a random number between the given bounds
+  using the chosen bounds we select a random number between the given bounds

 ---------------------------------
 step 3: